Ludigraphix/ludigraphix.github.io/tools.md

 ### Point creation modes

- - Create or select existing point as reference points then create the point at given position
+ - Create or select existing points as reference points then create the point at given position
  - Ratios and angles are chosen during last step
  - You can replace an already existing point at last step
  - You can use &#8984; to force point position to rounded ratio/angle